dmastylo/chat_client/README.md

 Homework: Chat client to connect to chat server with websockets

-Damian, tell me how to run this.
-Run chatserver2.c file, then navigate to html page?
+Look in chatserver-v2 and follow compiling directions on chat-server.c.
+Run the executable then just navigate to the client.html file in your browser.